 If you implement what you learn here, and if you do it consistently, you simply will not believe the differences you’ll see in your child, and in you, and in your family.

-no more whining or complaining when they’re told to do their chores,
+when they are told to do their chores,

-or homework, or any kind of WORK.
+or homework, or any kind of WORK,

-No more nagging—celebration!
+no more nagging—celebration!

-no more tension in the family.
+no more tension in the family,

 It’s astonishing to see and to feel.

 We just have not known how to love and teach them.

-What we’re doing with our kids to teach them responsibility IS NOT WORKING.
-Loving and teaching them does.
+What we’re doing to help our kids with their laziness IS NOT WORKING.

 Rarely is it too late to change whatever unproductive behaviors you’re dealing with, not if you’re really willing to learn and to apply these principles to the interactions with your child.
 I can promise you, learning how to be a parent is WORTH IT.